top of page

 ed·i·t (e-dət) v. to alter, adapt, or or refine especially to bring about conformity to a standard or to suit a particular purpose

-Bloomsbury’s Apartment is just one book I edited that received many awards: New York Times Editors Choice; longlisted for the 2020 Simpson/Joyce Carol Oates Literary Prize; longlisted for the 2020 Simpson/Joyce Carol Oates Literary Prize; one of Vogue.com’s “Best Books of 2020 So Far”; one of Elle’s “Best Books of 2020 So Far”; named A Most-Anticipated Book by the New York Times, Vogue, The Boston Globe, Salon, The Millions, Inside Hook, and Vol. 1 Brooklyn.
+Bloomsbury’s Apartment is just one book I edited that received many awards: New York Times Editors’ Choice; longlisted for the 2020 Simpson/Joyce Carol Oates Literary Prize; one of Vogue.com’s “Best Books of 2020 So Far”; one of Elle’s “Best Books of 2020 So Far”; and named a Most-Anticipated Book by the New York Times, Vogue, The Boston Globe, Salon, The Millions, Inside Hook, Vol. 1 Brooklyn, and more.

 Samples of published edited work below.